 Are you really free if you are bound by habits/desires you fail to muster the willpower to shake?

-Habits are a fixed way of thinking, feeling, or doing.
+Habits are a fixed way of thinking, feeling or doing.
 Habitual behavior often goes unnoticed by the person who possesses the habit.
-This is because “fish discover water last” i.e. the behavior is so ingrained in the person’s life that it becomes the unquestioned norm and thus other ways of living and being are not considered.
-This is why travel can be so broadening; not only are our normal routines shaken up, we also get to observe other cultures, other ways, other norms.
+“Fish discover water last” is like the way behavior is so ingrained in a person’s life that it becomes the unquestioned norm.
+Thus, other ways of living and being are not considered.
+This is why travel can be so broadening: not only are our normal routines shaken up, we also get to observe other cultures, other ways, other norms.

-I’m as fond of my routines and norms as anyone; I find great comfort in traditions and my morning cup(s) of coffee, my favorite restaurants and standing order, my evening racquetball games with friends I know well and look forward to seeing.
-At the same time, I’m a firm believer in living the aware life (“The unexamined life is not worth living.” – Socrates at his trial as per Plato in Apology).
-Journaling and introspection are a vital part of my existence and I try to surround myself with strong minded people not afraid to tell me the truth.
-I’ve sought out therapists at times in order to get an unbiased opinion and for over a decade I’ve met monthly for 3 or 4 hours with a band of other CEO’s and business owners, a group of peers quite willing to give me honest feedback.
+I’m as fond of my routines and norms as anyone, I find great comfort in traditions.
+These include my morning cup(s) of coffee, my favorite restaurants and standing order, my evening racquetball games with friends I know well and look forward to seeing.
+At the same time, I’m a firm believer in living the aware life (“The unexamined life is not worth living.”- Socrates at his trial as per Plato in Apology).
+Journaling and introspection are a vital part of my existence and I try to surround myself with strong minded people who are not afraid to tell me the truth.
+I’ve sought out therapists at times in order to get an unbiased opinion.
+And, for over a decade I’ve meet monthly for three or four hours with a band of other CEO’s and business owners, a group of peers quite willing to give me honest feedback.

 True freedom is self-mastery and lies in a disciplined self, with the courage to be willing to expose one’s thoughts and beliefs to challenge.